ericrglenn/kickstarter-analysis/README.md

 ## Overview of Project

-The overview of the project was to analyize prior Kickstarter campaigns in order to provide analysis to Louise,  who is currently looking into starting a crowdfunding campaign to help fund her play, Fever.
+The overview of the project was to analyize prior Kickstarter campaigns, and compile analysis in order to provide information to Louise who is currently looking into starting a crowdfunding campaign to help fund her play, Fever.

 ### Purpose

- The purpose of the project is to provide Louise with analysis that will help her set the goal amount and potential dates of when to run the campaign.
+ The purpose of the project is to provide Louise with analysis that will help her set the goal amount and potential dates of when to run a kickstarter campaign.

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date

-The analysis was performed by creating a pivot table based on a dataset of prior campaigns,  and then using the pivot to create a line chart to see the outcomes visually.
+The analysis was conducted by creating a pivot table based on the dataset of prior campaigns,  and then using the pivot to create a line chart to see the outcomes visually.
 The outcomes were counted for each particular month regarding success, failed and canceled campaigns.

 Pivot Table: